 How is your writing going?
 There are probably a gillion ways you could answer that question.
 Let me ask it this way: is your writing going the way you want it to?

 In some circles I’m known as “the writing coach.”
-That’s because a good portion of my freelance writing business is helping others reach success.
+That’s because a good portion of my freelance writing business is helping other writers reach success.

 Writers and people who want to learn how to write hire writing coaches or writing mentors for a variety of reasons.
 People new to the writing business often have questions like these: